Enerzed/pg_ac/README.md

-Aho-Corasick algorithm for full text search in PosgreSQL
+Aho-Corasick algorithm for full text search in PostgreSQL